 Reducing screen brightness can significantly improve battery life.
 However, ensure it's at a level that doesn't strain your eyes.

-2. Install the TLP power management tool.
+- Install and start the TLP power management tool for automatic optimization.

 $ sudo apt update && sudo apt install tlp tlp-rdw